akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The goose darted across the hall like a feathered arrow.

-Someone muttered:

-“My troth!
+Lord Roche muttered: “My troth!
 A goose loose in the king’s house.”

 The bird leapt onto the king’s table.